Ancona Chicken: Breed Profile, Eggs, Height, Size And Care Guide

 Behavior Of The Ancona Chicken

 The Ancona Chicken temperament is one of a free-spirited bird.
-They are quite good flyers too, curious and alert.
+They are pretty good flyers, too, curious and alert.
 If you want these birds around, you will need some high fencing.
-They are not happy when confined to small areas.
+They are happier when confined to small areas.
+They can become relatively tame if handled with kindness and care.
+It loves roaming around, foraging, and living for around 8 years.

 What are the Pros and Cons of the Ancona Chicken?